International Programmes 2022/2023

 About Leipzig University

 As a comprehensive university, Leipzig University covers the entire spectrum, from natural sciences to a wide range of study programmes in the humanities and social sciences.
 Interdisciplinary teaching, modern equipment, one of the largest university libraries in Europe, committed and experienced lecturers, and a convenient and exciting city – there are many good reasons to study in Leipzig.
-Currently, more than 31,000 students are enrolled, and over 3,600 of these students are from abroad.
+Currently, more than 31,000 students are enrolled; over 3,500 of these students are from abroad and come from more than 150 countries.

-308 Participants in the summer language programmes in Leipzig (2019)
+145 Participants in the summer language programmes 2022

 University location